arielccjr/Journal2025/README.md

                                         "We never left 2nd-grade reading/comprehension level."
                                         "At the end of the day, we cannot read and write knowledge, facts, and even laws on our own, "We are at the mercy of our lawyers for reaching closure."
-                : Transition:           But what if this is only half-true?
+                : TRANSITION:           But what if this is only half-true?
                                         What if there is another way?
 What if we can read / write the truth on our own?
             ~PROOF (Confirmatio):       Develops logical (logos) arguments with supporting evidence.
                 : Introduction:         Computers